 Examples of events are: “Mom’s Birthday Party”, “Christmas Celebration”, etc. – whatever fits the description of an event.
 If you have one large event that has smaller sub-events, then create one main folder and smaller subfolders underneath.
 For example, if you have something like “California Vacation”, it could have several subfolders inside such as “Disneyland”, “Universal Studios”, etc. Go ahead and create events for one year based on what you have.

-Now upload your photos into appropriate folders.
-This is the hard part, because you will have to go through all of your photos one by one and sort them through.
 Just looking at the picture by itself is not easy, as you might not remember when it was taken and where.
 What I suggest, is looking at the information that is stored inside the picture.
 Almost every digital camera today stores vital information such as Camera Type, Date and Time right into the picture when it saves it.
-This information is called “EXIF” and you can read my article “What is EXIF” to find out more about EXIF and how you can read this data from each picture.
-Anyway, on most modern operating systems such as Windows Vista or Windows 7, you can easily access this information by simply right-clicking the image, clicking “Properties”, then clicking on the “Details” tab:
+This information is called “EXIF” (read my “What is EXIF?” article to find out more about what EXIF is and how you can read this data from images).
+Anyway, most modern operating systems such as Windows and macOS have the native capability to access this information via “Properties” or “Get Info” functionality:

-5) Rename Your Photographs
+5. Rename Your Photographs

 Go to one of the folders that contains your pictures.
 It is a good idea to start with a small folder, so pick one with only a few pictures.
-First, sort all your images by date by clicking the “Date” column (you should be in a “Detail” view for this to work).
+First, sort all your images by date by clicking on the “Date” column (you should be in a “Detail” view for this to work).
 Then select all pictures by clicking on the first one and then pressing CTRL+A (select all):

 Then right-click on the first image and click “Rename”: